matthieugomez/tidy/README.md

-- gather is similar to reshape long
+- gather transforms a wide dataset into a long dataset:
 	```R
 	#> id   a   b
 	#> 0	1	3